-- Greek yogurt or plain yogurt: Any of these two base ingredients work in this healthy dressing.
-Higher fat content yogurt 2% and up will yield creamier dressing but you can use 0% fat Greek yogurt or fat free plain yogurt if you wish.
+- Greek yogurt or plain yogurt: Any of these two base ingredients work in this ranch dressing.
+Higher fat content yogurt 2% and up will yield creamier dressing but you can use 0% fat Greek yogurt or fat-free plain yogurt, if you wish.

 - Garlic: Fresh garlic is added to taste and has more garlic-y flavor.
 Garlic powder has more subtle flavor which would be better for a meal prep lunch for the office lunches.